-The VT-12 is built with only the highest quality parts and will prove to be extremely reliable.
+The VT-1 and VT-2 are built with only the highest quality parts and will prove to be extremely reliable.
 Vacuum tubes and electrolytic capacitors, however, have a finite useful life and must be replaced eventually.

 Top Cover Removal